OpenScienceLabs/grant-proposals/psf_proposal_SciCookie_2.md

   accepted, will allow us to raise awareness of our package and thus contribute to the development of the Python and open source community.

-  Remember that this cookiecutter allows you to automate the process of creating a Python project using a template that has updated technologies that are considered the most appropriate.
+  Remember that this template project tool allows the user to automate the process of creating a Python project using a template that has updated technologies that are considered the most appropriate.
 The options can be configured according to our needs.